mindymagica64/msi-keyboard-daemon-server/README.md

 # msi-keyboard-daemon-server

-an msi keyboard daemon controlled via requests to a server
+An msi keyboard daemon controlled via requests to a server